Androniqi Zengo Antoniu

 Androniqi Zengo Antoniu (26 May 1913 – 10 February 2000) was an Albanian painter.
-She is considered to be the first professional woman painter from Albania, along with her sister Sofia Zengo Papadhimitri, and with Vangjush Mijo is credited with the introduction of impressionism to the country.
+She is considered to be the first professional woman painter from Albania, along with her sister Sofia Zengo Papadhimitri, and with Vangjush Mio is credited with the introduction of impressionism to the country.

 Biography

-Androniqi Zengo was born on 26 May 1913 in Korçë less than a year after the Albanian Declaration of Independence, and was the daughter of the icon painter Vangjel Zengo.
+Androniqi Zengo was born on 26 May 1913 in Dardhë, now part of Korçë, less than a year after the Albanian Declaration of Independence, and was the daughter of the icon painter Vangjel Zengo.
 Her sister Sofia was born in 1915.
 She graduated with honours in painting and sculpture from the Athens School of Fine Arts.
 After studying in Paris, she returned to Albania to teach at the Nëna Mbretëreshë Pedagogical Institute.
 A painter mainly of impressionist portraits and landscapes, as well as icons; her sister was strongly influenced by realism.
 She is credited as Albania's first professional woman painter.

 In the late 1930s she is purported to have had an affair with the poet Lasgush Poradeci.
 In 1941 she married the singer Kristaq Antoniu.

 During her lifetime, Zengo Antoniu had at least three solo exhibitions.
 Her first in 1935; her second in 1937 - to mark the 25th anniversary of the founding of Albania.
 She also took part in various group exhibitions, including one in New York in 1939.
 In 1963 she exhibited at the Alexandria Biennale, and was awarded two medals.
 She also worked alongside her father and painted several churches in her hometown, in Tirana and other places in Albania.
 In 1964 she painted the Vangjelizmo Church in Tirana.

 She died on 10 February 2000.
-Alongside Vangjush Mijo, Zengo Antoniu is credited with the introduction of impressionism to Albania.
+Alongside Vangjush Mio, Zengo Antoniu is credited with the introduction of impressionism to Albania.